github-tools/github/README.md

 ## Tests

 Github.js is automatically™ tested by the users of [Prose](http://prose.io).
 Because of that, we decided to save some time by not maintaining a test suite.
-Yes, you heard right. :)
+Yes, you heard right. :) However, you can still consider it stable since it is used in production.

 ## Change Log